ysharoda/tog/README.md

   tog [options] [file]
 ```
 `tog --help` gives the full options.
 Of specific interest are the following options:
-  - `-o` determines the output mode, which can be one of
+  - `-o` to choose the output mode, which can be one of
-     -- `tog`: The output is displayed in tog's syntax.
+    - `tog`: The output is displayed in tog's syntax.
+This is the default output mode.
-     -- `agda`: The output is displayed in Agda's syntax.
+    - `agda`: The output is displayed in Agda's syntax.
-     -- `agd-pred-style`: The output is displayed in Agda's syntax.
+    - `agd-pred-style`: The output is displayed in Agda's syntax.
 The theories presentations are in predicate style, as in its Agda's standard library.
+  - `-f` to determine the destiantion folder.
+This folder is used with the `agda` and `agda-pred-style` in which every theory with its related constructions are a module.
+In the case of `tog`, all theories are part of the same module, because tog lacks proper import.
+The default destination folder is `./output-generated`.

+## Input Syntax

+## The Interpreter

+## Generated Constructions

 ## References
 [1]